wooorm/emphasize/readme.md

 Highlight `value` by guessing its grammar.
-Like [`low.highlightAuto()`][highlight-auto], but the return object’s `value` property is a string instead of hast nodes.
+Like [`low.highlightAuto()`][highlight-auto], but the return object’s `value` property is a string instead of a hast root.

 You can pass in a `sheet` ([`Sheet?`][sheet], optional) directly or as `options.sheet` to configure the theme.